airani/wp-auto-upload/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automatically detect external images in the post content and uploading images to your site and adding to the media library and finally replace image urls with new urls.
+Automatically detect external images in the post content and uploading images to your site then adding to the media library and replace image urls.

 == Description ==